kuddleman/italki-clone/README.md

 # README

 HYPERGLOT:
-1. There should be a page for each hyperglot listing:
+1. There should be a show page for each hyperglot listing:
     a.  their name
     b.  a list of the languages they are studying
+    DONE

 2. There should be a hyperglot index page listing all hyperglots.
+DONE

-When you click on their name, you go to a show page for that hyperglot
+When you click on their name, you go to a show page for that hyperglot DONE

-3. On the hyperglot show page, add a list of the lessons the hyperglot has appeared in.
+3. On the hyperglot show page, add a list of the lessons the hyperglot has had.
 For each lesson, show: date of lesson and language taught

 Each lesson date should link to the show page for that lesson